rustamgasanov/blog/source/_posts/2016-02-24-dockerize-your-project-part-2-building-rails-and-postgres-images-with-docker-compose.markdown

 Previous part:
 <a href="http://rustamagasanov.com/blog/2016/02/23/dockerize-your-project-part-1-registry-and-jenkins-setup/" target="_blank">Part 1: Docker Registry and Jenkins setup with docker-compose.</a>

-In this tutorial I'll show how to create a `docker` image with your Rails application, push it to the private `Docker Registry`(that we set up in Part 1), and then how to run it with `postgres` database image, wrapping everything in `docker-compose.yml`.
+In this tutorial I'll show how to create a docker image with your Rails application, push it to the private docker registry(that we set up in Part 1), and then how to run it with postgres database image, wrapping everything in `docker-compose.yml`.

 <!-- more -->